poojan/symbiosis.js/README.md

 # Development and building
 The project should make use of traceur to make use of ES6 modules, classes and generators.

-Unit-tests run in karma using `karma start`
+Unit-tests run in karma using `./node_modules/karma/bin/karma start` (do not use the global karma, it'll need some local dependencies)
 Build done with gulp using `gulp build`

 # Contributors